 Our first impressions of the Oso Flaco weren't great.
 This model is not super-comfortable out of the box, and after an initial hike, we were ready to relegate these to the "quirk over quality" pile.
 But since these are clearly meant to be trail runners, we thought we should at least try to take them for a spin…and just like that, our lead tester was hooked.
 This sandal opens up and embraces the foot while running in a way it doesn't seem to do on hikes or jaunts around town.
 So if you've been curious about minimalist/sandal running, we'd strongly recommend giving these a try.

 But for most other applications, the Oso Flaco falls short.
 It's not comfortable enough to be a regular hiker, it's not supportive enough for backpacking, and its soles are too flexible for all but the most casual bike rides.
-If you're looking for the one sandal to rule them all, look elsewhere.
+Look elsewhere if you're looking for the one sandal to rule them all.

-No one is going to mistake this for a fashion sandal: the Oso Flaco looks like it was designed by outdoor gear enthusiasts for use on the trails.
+No one will mistake this for a fashion sandal: the Oso Flaco looks like outdoor gear enthusiasts designed it for use on the trails.
 Our testers and the friends and family we surveyed had mixed reactions to the look of this model, but feelings were generally positive, especially among trail-lovers.
 The Oso makes a unique accompaniment to a casual jeans outfit, but it would probably look out of place with anything dressier.

 This model comes in several patterns and solid black, so you can coordinate with your favorite trail running gear if you're so inclined.

 Should You Buy the Luna Oso Flaco Winged?